-Jaundice or Icterus, characterized by a yellowish discoloration of the skin, white of the eyes (sclera) and mucous membranes in the mouth, isn’t an illness, but a medical condition caused by excessive amounts of bilirubin in your blood stream.
+Jaundice or Icterus, characterized by a yellowish discoloration of the skin, white of the eyes (sclera) and mucous membranes in the mouth, isn’t an illness, but a medical condition caused by excessive amounts of bilirubin in your bloodstream.
 Hepatitis is a major cause during rains!

-Bilirubin – the cause of yellow colour
+Bilirubin – the cause of yellow color

 RBCs, that impart red color to our blood have a lifespan of about 120 days.
-Bilirubin is a brownish yellow substance produced when the liver breaks down old/defective red blood cells as part of the RBC’s natural life-cycle (New red blood cells are made all the time to replace the ones being broken down).
+Bilirubin is a brownish-yellow substance produced when the liver breaks down old/defective red blood cells as part of the RBC’s natural life-cycle (New red blood cells are made all the time to replace the ones being broken down).
 It is metabolized in the liver as a result of regular hemolysis and is typically removed from the body in stools (90%), giving feces its brownish color.
 A small portion (10%) is removed in urine too, imparting it a pale yellow color.

 However, if liver cells are injured, inflamed, or unable to function properly, the liver will not be able to remove bilirubin, causing its accumulation in the blood and thus jaundice.

 See a doctor right away if you think you have jaundice.
 It may indicate a serious problem with the function of your red blood cells, liver, gallbladder, or pancreas.
 Jaundice, if not treated well in time, can lead to liver failure.